 Our bodies already have their own endocannabinoid system (ECS) that receives and interprets signals from cannabinoids and produces some cannabinoids of our own (endocannabinoids) quite naturally.

-This system helps us regulate functions in the body such as sleep, immune system responses, and pain and may also limit inflammation in the brain and nervous system.
+This system helps us regulate functions in the body such as deep sleep, immune system responses, and pain and may also limit inflammation in the brain and nervous system.

 What Are the Potential Benefits of CBD

 Still, the National Centres for Complementary and Integrative Health (NCCIH) has shown some evidence that CBD could have modest benefits for chronic pain, and current research has shown several other potential benefits:

 A review conducted in 2017 demonstrated that CBD helped with neuropathic pain in the body, caused by diseases such as multiple sclerosis and injuries affecting the central nervous system, like a herniated disc.

 In 2016 a study on rats by the European Journal of Pain saw a significant drop in inflammation and arthritic-related pain when applying a topical CBD gel.

 A medically reviewed study by the Journal of Experimental Medicine suggested that chronic pain and inflammation could be reduced with the help of CBD.

 Also, people have reported success when using CBD to treat anxiety and drug withdrawal, help quit smoking reduce some of the effects of Alzheimer’s, and potentially even help with type 1 diabetes.